ngs-docs/angus/visualizing-blast-scores-with-RStudio.md

 Now we can take a look at the data in a slightly nicer way!

-his is called a dataframe.
+This is called a dataframe, which is a sort of R-ish version of a spreadsheet with named columns.
 Use the `head()` command to take a look at the beginning of it all:

 ```
 head(shmlast_out)